The Guide to HMOs

 The fees associated with HMO mortgages come under the same headings as any buy to let mortgage, you would normally pay a product fee, which might be a fixed amount or a percentage of the loan.

-Some high street lenders may offer deals with no product fee, but this would be on smaller HMO properties that would require little to no work to convert the property back to a home that could be sold to a single household.
+Some high street lenders may offer deals with no product fee, but this would be on smaller HMO properties that would require little to no work to convert the property back to a home in order to be sold to a single household.

 Given that HMO mortgages are more specialist, they tend to attract higher lender fees than a standard buy to let mortgage.